-Things to Do in Lofoten in Winter
+Best Things to Do in Lofoten in Winter

 It is extremely difficult to choose a favorite season in Lofoten as any time of the year offers unique perks compared to the other months and seasons.

 Winter in Lofoten brings back memories of the northern lights, snow-covered peaks, and adventurous winter activities.
 Summer in Lofoten makes us think of blue skies, Caribbean-like beaches, and several water activities.

-This guide will highlight some of our favorite Lofoten Islands winter activities.
-Some are geared for the more adventurous traveler and others are for the more relaxed and chilled-out traveler.
+This guide will highlight some of our favorite Lofoten Islands’ winter activities.
+Some are geared toward the more adventurous traveler and others are for the more relaxed and chilled-out traveler.

 What to Expect During a Lofoten Winter

 I found it to be mild when it came to temperatures compared to other parts of Norway (usually was around freezing or slightly above on a daily basis) and there was hardly any daylight.

 The sun stays below the horizon during the longest winter days and when there is a bit of light, it just looks like an extended sunset.

 Renting a Car in the Lofoten Islands

-Rental cars, on the other hand, allow travelers a chance to experience Lofoten in their own way and giving them the chance to stop whenever they want.
+Rental cars, on the other hand, allow travelers a chance to experience Lofoten in their own way and give them the chance to stop whenever they want.

 Do be sure you are comfortable with driving in the winter and during a lot of darkness, however.

-Lofoten Winter Tours
+Best Lofoten Winter Tours

 We recommend some throughout this guide, but the following are some of our favorite suggestions to rookie travelers to Lofoten who are trying to make the most of their time in Northern Norway: